 Elena Botts v.
 Johns Hopkins University

 • Based upon Class Counsel’s analysis and evaluation of the merits of the claims made against Defendant in the Litigation and the substantial risks associated with continued litigation, including the possibility that the Litigation, if not settled now, might not result in any recovery whatsoever, or might result in a recovery that is less favorable and that would not occur for several years, Plaintiff and Defendant entered into this proposed settlement.
 Class Counsel is satisfied that the terms and conditions of the Settlement Agreement are fair, reasonable, and adequate, and that the Settlement is in the best interest of Settlement Class members.

-• Each Settlement Class member who does not opt out of the Litigation will receive a proportionate share of the Settlement Fund depending upon how much in tuition and fees they paid to Defendant for in-person educational services for the Spring 2020 Semester.
+• Each Settlement Class member who did not opt out of the Litigation received a proportionate share of the Settlement Fund depending upon how much in tuition and fees they paid to Defendant for in-person educational services for the Spring 2020 Semester.
 These amounts include out-of-pocket payments and payments financed by student loans.
 Scholarships provided by Defendant do not count toward the amount considered paid, so someone who received little or no scholarship support would receive more under the Settlement Agreement than someone who received substantial scholarship support from Defendant.

 • This lawsuit was brought by Named Plaintiff Elena Botts, who took a lead role in the Litigation and assisted in its resolution.
 In addition to her proportional share as described in FAQ 4, the Court has awarded her an additional $12,500 from the original Settlement Fund, $3,266.30 from the Additional Students Settlement Fund, and $3,787.92 from the Second Additional Students Settlement Fund to reflect the time and energy she expended on behalf of herself and Settlement Class members.
 The Court may choose to award a different amount.

-Additionally, the Litigation will be dismissed with prejudice and Settlement Class members who do not opt out will fully release and discharge Defendant.
+Additionally, the Litigation was dismissed with prejudice and Settlement Class members who do not opt out will fully release and discharge Defendant.
 This means that you cannot sue, continue to sue, or be party of any other lawsuit against Defendant regarding the claims brought in this case.
 It also means that all of the Court’s orders will apply to you and legally bind you.
 The specific claims you are giving up against Defendant are described in Section 4.3.1 of the Settlement Agreement, which can be found on the Important Documents page of the Settlement Website.

+Elena Botts v.
+Johns Hopkins University